 I am a warm sleeper, so my friends asked me why I would need a fluffy comforter at night.
 My answer is simply because it’s a down comforter.

 Whether it’s summer or winter, down comforters have given me the most relaxing sleep at night.
-At the end of the day, I would jump to my bed and cover myself with this soft and fluffy blanket.
+At the end of the day, I jump on my bed and lose myself in this soft and fluffy blanket.
 After a few minutes, you’ll definitely find me in a deep sleep.
-I never experienced that until I discovered a blanket filled with goose down and feathers.
+I’d never experienced that until I discovered a blanket filled with goose down and feathers.

-There are three things that make a down comforter:
+There are three things that make a down comforter lightweight:

-You have two choices for the fill: goose down or duck down.
+You have two choices for the fill for your fluffy comforter: goose down or duck down.
 Comforters made with duck down are cheaper than those with goose down fill.
-This doesn’t mean duck down comforters cannot match the insulation of goose down comforters.
-Both fills provide an equal amount of insulation.
+This doesn’t mean duck down comforters can’t compare to the insulation of goose down comforters at all.
+In fact, both fills provide an equal amount of insulation.

 Goose down often comes from birds that were captured in the wild.
-This means their down and feathers are fluffier and larger, to help them get the warmth they need.
-Ducks that provide down, however, are mostly farmed, so their feathers are smaller.
+This means their down and feathers are fluffier and larger, to help you get the warmth you need.
+Duck down mostly comes from farmed ducks, so their feathers tend to be smaller.

-When it comes to feel and coziness, goose down comforters are unmatched.
+When it comes to the feel and coziness, goose down comforters are definitely unmatched.

 "Construction" refers to how the comforter was made and sewn together.
-You have to remember that these comforters contain animal feathers that may trigger allergies for users.
-So different manufacturers have their own ways of making these products.
-Some comforters may look cozier but were not sanitized thoroughly, and these may trigger allergic reactions.
+It’s important to remember that these comforters contain animal feathers that may trigger allergies for some users, so different manufacturers have their own ways of making these products.
+Some comforters may look cozier but were not sanitized thoroughly, which may trigger allergic reactions.
 On the other hand, some blankets look and feel luxurious and cozy, and they're also hypoallergenic.
-In other words, it all depends on how the comforter was constructed.
+In other words, the coziness of a comforter all depends on how each one was constructed.